top of page

 Nutrient Deficiencies

-Gums need vitamin C, collagen, and co-factors like zinc and magnesium to stay plump and resilient.
+Gums require vitamin C, collagen, and cofactors such as zinc and magnesium to remain plump and resilient.
 If you’re running on processed food and coffee, your gums may show signs before the rest of your body does.
 (Source: Harvard Public Health – Oral Health)

 Bone Loss